 Ex-Officio Board Members

-Jill Dolberg is the Deputy State Historic Preservation Officer for the State of Nebraska.
-Her office and staff operate under the auspices of History Nebraska, which was formerly known as the Nebraska State Historical Society.
-During her 19 year tenure with the State Historic Preservation Office, she has coordinated the Nebraska Historic Resource Survey and Inventory, planning the survey of seventeen counties, and has nominated over fifty properties to the National Register of Historic Places.
-For the last eleven years, Jill has coordinated the Section 106 Reviews of projects that may have impacts on standing structures.
-She studied History at Nebraska Wesleyan University, graduating in 1995, and received her Master’s in Public History from Colorado State University in 1999.
+Betty Gillespie is the interim Deputy State Historic Preservation Officer for the State of Nebraska.
+Her office and staff operate under the auspices of History Nebraska, which was formerly knowns as the Nebraska State Historical Society.
+During her tenure with the State Historic Preservation Office, she has and continues to be the Section 106 Review and Compliance Coordinator for standing structures working with communities on CDBG projects and organizations on larger state wide undertakings.
+She has also helped formulate new preservation programs and organized and launch the Rural Nebraska Historic Preservation grant.
+She studied Art History and International Relations at Creighton University and received her Master’s in Sustainable Cultural Heritage from The American University of Rome.

 Dave Honz, Nebraska Department of Economic Development

-Dave Honz is an Economic Development Manager at the Nebraska Department of Economic Development (DED).
+Dave Honz is an Economic Development Manager at the Nebraska Department of Economic Development (DED) and is with the Field Service Team as a Business Development Representative for Southeast Nebraska.
 He has held a number of positions since joining DED in 1989; working with businesses, communities, development organizations, and individuals to improve Nebraska.
 He works with Federal, State, and local resources to plan and invest in community and economic development projects across the state.
 Prior to joining DED, he worked for the Southern Iowa Council of Governments as a Planner, where he operated a Revolving Loan Fund for business financing, prepared strategic plans for communities, wrote and administered grants from various agencies.